sfr348/hwo_custom_markers/README.md

 # hwo_custom_markers
 Custom matplotlib markers for different telescope aperture concepts for searching for exo-Earths.
+LUVOIR apertures are available via ```hcipy.make_luvoir_[a,b]_aperture()``` and CDS apertures are described in Belikov et al. 2023.
+SVGs included in this packaged contain no dimensional data and dimensions have been adjusted to facilitate visualization.

 ## Installation instructions
 ### Option 1: